-Consider the following mechanism $\mu :\{1,2\}^{3}\rightarrow \Delta (A)$: If all the players report the same type, then an equal randomization over $ A\setminus \{a_{0}\}$ is implemented.
+Consider the following mechanism $\mu :\{1,2\}^{3}\rightarrow \Delta (A)$: If all players report the same type, then an equal randomization over $ A\setminus \{a_{0}\}$ is implemented.
 If only two players $i$ and $j$ report the same type, then these players (the majority) are favored and a fair lottery over $\{a_{i},a_{j}\}$ is implemented.
-This mechanism is efficient and cardinal. \end{proof}
+This mechanism is efficient and type-dependent. \end{proof}